Email FacebookTwitterMenu burgerClose thin

 • One of the most difficult parts of long-term care is finding a way to pay for it.
 That’s why it’s good to begin planning this into your retirement savings and insurance plans early.

 • And the best way to make those plans is with professional help, which can be provided by a financial advisor.
-Finding one doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock/Charday Penn, ©iStock/Halfpoint, ©iStock/PeopleImages